SneakySTurtle/Server-File-Auto-Backup/README.md

 # Server Auto Backup Web And MySQL Files
-1.Test only in the CentOS with LNMP
+1.Only test in the CentOS with LNMP

 2.If you want to use it in other environments, use with you own risk.
 # CentOS Support Only